 St. Baldrick’s began modestly at a St. Patrick’s day office party in 2000 with a goal of raising $17,000 towards the cure for childhood cancers.
 In 2014 an outstanding 455,000 brave St. Baldrick’s volunteers raised almost $39 million at 9,200 events.

-Since 2000 the St. Baldrick’s Foundation has funded $154,552,703 in research grants to institutions like Children’s HealthCare of Atlanta with a goal of improving treatments and curing childhood cancer.
+St. Baldrick’s volunteers reach new heights, making possible more than $200 million in research grant funding since 2005 research grants to institutions like Children’s HealthCare of Atlanta with a goal of improving treatments and curing childhood cancer.

 Why not celebrate St. Patrick’s this year in a fun and fulfilling way?